The Black Hole Pastrami

 Sixteen tales, both humorous and poignant, many of which examine family relations and Ukrainian Jewish heritage.
 The collection opens with the title story, which describes a vegetarian son venturing to a deli to buy his dying father a black pastrami on rye with extra mustard.
 The errand leads the man to reflect on his own life, marked by a stultifying sense of helplessness.
 “Here’s Looking at You, Syd” is about a husband and wife who journey to Moscow to adopt a child but are confronted by a wall of Russian bureaucracy.
 Other stories examine coming of age; in “The Buzz Bomb,” a young boy takes playing war games too far and is met with disastrous consequences.
 Similarly in “The Wrong Napkin,” childish naïveté leads to an embarrassing misjudgment and a chat about the differences between men and women.
 In “Goth Girl,” a young aspiring writer falls for a darkly aloof poet.
 Stories such as “Avalanche” and “My Left Foot” celebrate familial relationships with pet dogs, whereas “America’s Test Chicken” is a tongue-in-cheek tale of the launch of “one of the hottest cooking shows on cable TV.”
 Things take a weirdly humorous twist in “Seventh Sense” when a dentist offers “tissue harvested from the departed” to address a patient’s gum complaint.
 The collection closes with “The Sugar Thief,” about an embarrassing auntie who steals sugar sachets from the diner.

-• Winner, the Pinnacle Book Achievement Award for short story anthology, September 2023
+• Winner, the Pinnacle Book Achievement Award (for short story anthology, 2023)

-• Finalist, Eyelands International Book Awards (under pre-publication title, Everything Lost and Loved, 2022).
+• Finalist, Eyelands Book Awards (under pre-publication title, Everything Lost and Loved, 2022)

 Praise